 10 Classic Banned Books by Women Authors

 Each year in late September, Banned Books Week highlights books — usually critically acclaimed and beloved by readers — that have been frequently challenged or banned outright.
-Read on to find out why some classic books by women authors have been challenged or banned in times past — and even the not-so-distant past.
+Read on to find out why some classic books by women authors have been challenged or banned in times past and into the present.

-Some books have been challenged from the time they saw print, others banned outright by certain schools, parents groups, and religious organizations.
-Certain contemporary novels are still banned — particularly young adult books.
+Some books have been challenged from the time they were first in print; others banned outright by certain schools, parents groups, and religious organizations.

 These books often deal with controversial topics that resonate with an audience that grapples with those very issues.
 That’s one of the primary functions of literature, yet the self-appointed gatekeepers continue to consider themselves the thought police.